 Across the world, the hunt is on for scientists to find a reliable medical treatment for the huge number of traumatic brain injury patients suffering every year.
-Now, researchers in New Zealand think they may have found an effective medication in one of the last places you’d think: tree bark.
+Think twice before you get a tree moving spade, because now, researchers in New Zealand think they may have found an effective medication in one of the last places you’d think: tree bark.

 Professor Valery Feigin, director of AUT’s National Institute for Stroke and Applied Neuroscience, lead the study undertaken from AUT University which investigated the use of Enzogenol, which is extracted from the Pinus Radiata bark, to treat TBI patients.
 The results were published in the peer-reviewed European Journal of Neurology.

 “From what we’ve seen both in the clinical trials and anecdotally, Enzogenol has made the difference with TBI sufferers being able to return to some semblance of a quality, functioning life.” said Prof. Feigin.

 Sixty patients with persistent cognitive difficulties due to TBI were involved in the study, where they were given Enzogenol for either six or twelve weeks.
 The researchers saw considerable improvement in day to day cognitive functioning, and improved short term memory.